 Looking to see how the best US phone number apps stack up?
 Check out the table below for a quick rundown of the top options:

-| Provider | Starting price | Unlimited calling to US & Canada | SMS/MMS to US & Canada | Shared phone numbers | Additional phone numbers |
+| Provider | Starting price | Best for | Unlimited calling to US & Canada | SMS/MMS to US & Canada | Shared phone numbers | Additional phone numbers |

-| Quo | $15 per user per month | ✓ | ✓ | ✓ | $5 per number per month |
+| Quo | $15 per user per month | Small and growing teams that want to stay aligned on conversations | ✓ | ✓ | ✓ | $5 per number per month |

-| Google Voice | $17 per user per month including Google Workspace | Unlimited calls to Canada from the US only | US customers only | Requires upgrade for ring groups only | X |
+| Google Voice | $10 per month for individual plan | Solopreneurs using Google Workspace | Unlimited calls to Canada from the US only | US customers only | Requires upgrade for ring groups only | X |

-| TextNow | Free with ads | ✓ | ✓ | X | X |
+| TextNow | Free with ads | Second numbers for personal use | ✓ | ✓ | X | X |

-| RingCentral | $20 per user per month | ✓ | 25 messages per user per month | ✓ | $4.99 per number per month |
+| RingCentral | $20 per user per month | Enterprise support teams | ✓ | 25 messages per user per month | ✓ | $4.99 per number per month |

-| Grasshopper | $14 per account per month | ✓ | Local numbers only | X | $9 per number per month |
+| Grasshopper | $14 per account per month | Growing teams needing multi-digit extensions | ✓ | Local numbers only | X | $9 per number per month |

 Five US virtual phone service providers that actually deliver